This is Part 1 of a seven-part series of posts looking at some broad legal issues affecting crypto-currencies.

 Personal Jurisdiction.
 There were no allegations that Bitcoin Suisse actually provided any services to US participants, so it had not "purposefully availed" itself of the United States forum.
 The Tezos Foundation's Arizona-based website was insufficient alone, but Tezos had US employees/agents and directed extensive marketing and facilitation to US participants at the direction of the California-based Breitmans, so it was subject to US jurisdiction.

 Extra-territorial Application of Securities Law.
 The Court determined that U.S. law might apply, even under Morrison v.
-National Australia Bank, Ltd., 561 U.S. 247 (2010) and the “bedrock principle” that US securities laws have no extra-territorial application without express Congressional authority.
-So where did an internet-based “on chain” transaction occur?
-The Court held there was a sufficient US nexus to the subscription transaction: (1) By a US participant plaintiff; (2) Through website hosted in California by California-resident defendant Breitman; (3) As a result of marketing efforts targeting US citizens; and (4) Affected and validated by a network of nodes clustered more heavily in US than anywhere else.
+National Australia Bank, Ltd., 561 U.S. 247 (2010) and the "bedrock principle" that US securities laws have no extraterritorial application without express Congressional authority.
+So where did an internet-based "on-chain" transaction occur?
+The Court held there was a sufficient US nexus to the subscription transaction: (1) By a US participant plaintiff; (2) Through website hosted in California by California-resident defendant Breitman; (3) As a result of marketing efforts targeting US citizens; and (4) Affected and validated by a network of nodes clustered more heavily in the U.S. than anywhere else.